Reliability-Targeted Simulation of Item Response Data: Solving the Inverse Design Problem: Mathematical Framework

 \subsection{Test Information and Reliability Definitions}

-In classical test theory, reliability is a single number attached to a test.
-In IRT, measurement precision is \emph{conditional} on the latent trait.
+Reliability is a generic signal-to-noise concept: it quantifies how much of the variability in observed measurements is attributable to stable person differences (signal) versus measurement error (noise).
+In classical test theory (CTT), this idea is formalized as a variance ratio---equivalently, as the expected agreement between repeated measurements or parallel forms---so that higher reliability corresponds to more informative data for downstream inference \citep{kim2012note}.
+Importantly, CTT reliability is a single number attached to a test.

+In IRT, however, measurement error is not constant: precision depends on the latent trait level through the test information function, and thus ``reliability'' is inherently conditional \citep{kim2012note}.
 The \emph{test information function (TIF)}, assuming local independence, is the sum of item Fisher information functions \citep{fischer_rasch_1995, baker_item_2004, de_ayala_theory_2022}: